 Financial institutions can use Apache web servers to fight cyberfraud by identifying and preventing unauthorized transactions.

 A data scientist can use dedicated servers running Apache to help in data processing for research on topics ranging from the common cold to immunotherapy cancer treatment.

 Most websites today use WordPress.
 Adding WooCommerce to the mix provides a great eCommerce solution.
-By using WooCommerce with Apache’s WordPress optimization, E-commerce brands fuel their websites and applications to serve users worldwide.
+By using WooCommerce with Apache’s WordPress optimization, eCommerce brands fuel their websites and applications to serve users worldwide.